 The bottom front pocket of the Synapse 19 is a great spot for extra clothing or snacks and will easily accommodate a thin wool/fleece sweater, light down jacket and/or Windbreaker-type jacket.
 If you care to add organization, it's more than big enough for a 3D Organizer Cube (Mesh, Dyneema, or Clear) or Side Effect; three O-rings are inside this pocket.
 (Packing advice: tether one of the above-mentioned organizational cubes or Organizer Pouches to the O-rings via a Key Strap.)
 And because we care about your safety, we've added a 1.5" / 38 mm webbing loop on the exterior bottom of this pocket that's ready to accept the Guardian Light — highly recommended if you ride a bicycle or walk in the dark.

 Also inside the main compartment is an elastic-topped, open-top pocket.
 Generously sized to fit a book or two or an extra pair of shoes.
-The open-top pocket will also fit some sizes of Cache (Cache with Rails or just a plain ol' Cache), including the 11" Air, iPad, and iPad mini sizes.
+The open-top pocket will also fit some sizes of Cache, including the 11" Air, iPad, and iPad mini sizes.
 (If you plan to carry a water bottle in the water bottle pocket and also an iPad or other device in the open-top main compartment pocket, make sure the device is protected with a Cache or a similar protective sleeve: the water bottle pocket is directly in front of the open-top pocket and your device is best protected from your hard water bottle.)

 The remainder of the main compartment opens wide — ready to accept whatever larger items you're packing.